Afternoon tea in Suffolk: 9 of the best places to go

 Once you’ve decided upon where to go, the toughest part will be choosing between an ‘afternoon’ or ‘cream’ tea.
 Will it be the more reserved cream tea; with scones, clotted cream, jam and a pot of tea (ours is an Earl Grey, in case you were wondering).
 Or, will you go the whole hog and opt for the traditional afternoon tea; with delicate finger sandwiches and dainty pastries – it’s a tough call!
 Which ever you decide upon, here are 10 places guaranteed to satisfy your sugar cravings.

 Head to this boutique hotel in Ipswich’s vibrant Harbour quayside for an afternoon tea from the 2 AA Rosette restaurant.
-Relax in the waterfront eatery and sip a choice of luxury teas from around the world, before you tuck into a selection of sandwiches, earl grey scones with jam and amaretto cream and a selection of cakes.
-Afternoon tea is available daily between 2.30pm and 5.00pm.
-01473 226789
+Relax in the waterfront eatery and sip a choice of luxury teas from around the world, before you tuck into a variety of finger sandwiches, cheese scones with cream cheese followed by a selection of cakes.
+Afternoon tea is available daily between 2.30pm and 5pm.
+For those wanting a real taste of luxury, upgrade your afternoon tea to include a glass of champagne.

-Find the luxury country house hotel on the Suffolk and Essex border, set amongst grounds that look out across Constable’s Countryside and the Dedham Vale.
+Find the luxury country house hotel on the Suffolk and Essex border, set amongst grounds that look out across Constable’s countryside and the Dedham Vale.
 Guests can settle into the Garden Room and gaze out towards St. Mary’s Church as they sample the afternoon tea selection.
 Maison Talbooth offer a selection of sandwiches and buttermilk scones with jam and clotted cream, plus a changing menu of cakes which may include chocolate brownies, Battenberg, raspberry puffs with fresh cream or fruit cake.
-Served every day between 2pm and 6pm.
-01206 322367
+Everything is freshly prepared for every sitting and tea is served every day between 2pm and 6pm.

 The sympathetic refurbishment of this traditional watermill makes it a little different to the average boutique hotel, with its cast iron water wheel and towering chimney.
 The kitchen is run by award-winning chef Lee Bye who has earned Tuddenham Mill its 2 AA Rosette.
-The afternoon tea is served with the traditional scone with jam and clotted cream, pretty pastries and delicate sandwiches – plus a variety of tea to choose from, ranging from organic earl grey to Himalayan Peak darjeeling.
+The afternoon tea is served with the traditional scone with jam and clotted cream, pretty pastries, delicate sandwiches plus a variety of tea to choose from, ranging from organic earl grey to Himalayan Peak darjeeling.
 Served Monday to Saturday between 2.30pm and 5pm.
-01638 713552

-Over 400 years old, Hintlesham Hall is a Grade 1 Listed Country House in Hintlesham Suffolk.
+Over 400 years old, Hintlesham Hall is a Grade 1 Listed Country House in Hintlesham, Suffolk.
 Just 10 minutes drive from Ipswich, the tranquil property is surrounded by broad front lawns and picturesque rear gardens, complete with a rose garden and orchard.
-In addition to the usual treats expected with one’s afternoon tea, guests can also expect to find a chocolate éclair, fresh fruit tartlet and fruit cake adorning their tiered cake stands.
+In addition to the usual treats expected with one’s afternoon tea, guests can also add a glass of champagne, prosecco or Bucks Fizz to really make it special.
 Served daily between 2pm and 5pm.
-01473 652334

-The family owned golf hotel and spa in Leavenheath, on the Suffolk border, boasts a 2 AA Rosette restaurant.
-Expect to find a sumptuous array of finger sandwiches, cakes, scones with clotted cream and freshly brewed tea or coffee.
-Tea can be taken next to a roaring fire in the winter months or al fresco on the terrace when the sun is shining.
-01206 265843.
+The family owned golf hotel and spa in Leavenheath, on the Suffolk-Essex border, boasts a 2 AA Rosette restaurant.
+As well as the traditional afternoon tea and sparkling tea, they are now offering a Gin & Tonic afternoon tea featuring gins from their new menu and a jam containing Bombay Sapphire.
+Tea can be taken next to a roaring fire in the winter months or al fresco on the terrace when the sun is shining. .

 The traditional Suffolk coaching inn on the Suffolk Heritage Coast, between Southwold and Aldeburgh, dates back to the 12th century.
-The reasonably priced cream tea comprises of a homemade scone with strawberry jam and vanilla cream, served with a sticky toffee pudding cake, shortbread and a choice of tea.
+Now offering both afternoon and cream teas at incredibly good prices, the Westleton offers way more than just a cosy pub experience.
 Served between 3pm and 6pm.
-01728 648777

 Love Suffolk food and drink?
 Try these places!